balinterdi/missing_t/README.markdown

         fr.users.name
         fr.users.city_of_residence
         es.users.age

     app/helpers/user_helper.rb:
         fr.users.travels

+__NOTE__ If no language code is provided, the script will determine which languages need to have translations by gathering all language codes in the localization files and assuming that if there is at least one translation defined for a language then all translations should be defined for it.

 If you wish to see all the lacking translations for a certain language, just provide its language code as a parameter:

     $ missing_t fr

 ## Epilogue

 That's all about it, let me know if you find any bugs or have suggestions as to what else should the script do.
 If you wish you can directly contact me at balint.erdi@gmail.com.